-Varying The Perspective With Conditional Probability
+Changing The Perspective With Conditional Probability

 Notice that the researchers talked about micro and macro points of view.
 While the viewpoints are different, both give interesting and useful information.

-Condition probabilities are a surprisingly useful aid in interpreting data.
+Conditional probabilities are a surprisingly useful aid in interpreting data.
 Of course, variables should be switched around as much as needed.

 For example, you can look for trends within each group.
 If you are conditioning categorical variables on categorical variables, you can switch the conditioned variable and also explore complements (eg. presence and absence of a trait).